-(4) The name of institutions in which such accounts are maintained and identification numbers of each account shall be recorded on a statement filed with the annual attorney registration payment pursuant to C.R.C.P.
-227(2).
-Such information shall be available for use in accordance with paragraph (j) of this Rule.
-For each COLTAF account, the statement shall indicate the account number, the name the account is under, and the depository institution.

-Trust Account Requirements and Management; COLTAF Accounts

-(f) All trust accounts shall be maintained in interest-bearing, insured depository accounts; provided, that with the consent of the client or third person whose funds are in the account, an account in which interest is paid to the client or third person need not be an insured depository account.
+- (4) The name of institutions in which such accounts are maintained and identification numbers of each account shall be recorded on а statement filed with the annual C.R.C.P. registration payment pursuant to 227(2). information shall be available for use in accordance with this Rule. paragraph (j) of For each COLTAF account, shall indicate the account number, statement the name account is under, and the depository institution. - Trust Account Requirements and Management; COLTAF Accounts - (f) All trust accounts shall be maintained in interestbearing, insured depository accounts; provided, that with the consent of the client or third person whose funds are in the account, an account in which interest is paid to the client or third person need not be an insured depository account.
 All COLTAF accounts shall be insured depository accounts.
-For the purpose of this Rule, "insured depository accounts" shall mean government insured accounts at a regulated financial institution, on which withdrawals or transfers can be made on demand, subject only to any notice period which the institution is required to reserve by law or regulation.

-(g) A lawyer may deposit funds reasonably sufficient to pay anticipated service charges or other fees for maintenance or operation of such account into trust accounts.
+For the purpose of this Rule, "insured depository accounts" shall mean government insured accounts at а regulated institution, on which withdrawals or transfers can be made on demand, subject only to any notice period which the institution is required to reserve by law or regulation. - (g) A lawyer may deposit funds reasonably sufficient to pay anticipated service charges or other fees for maintenance or operation of such account into trust accounts.
 Such funds shall be clearly identified in the lawyer's records of the account.